Deep Vein Thrombosis: How to Detect and Prevent It

 When someone has deep vein thrombosis, the veins farthest from their heart, the ones in the legs, have difficulty moving the blood.
 So, it accumulates there, producing edema and swelling.

 The blood that goes from the heart to the feet circulates through the arteries.
-Then, it returns to the heart once it gets to the foot, through the capillaries.
+Then, it returns to the heart.
 It’s there from where it moves to the lungs to oxygenate.

 When blood coagulates inside a vein, it can’t return to the heart.
 This is when it accumulates in the legs.
 Therefore, it swells and causes pain.
 Then, the blood coagulates and prevents normal circulation.